Late reg new blog (2)

 Is your event’s biggest surge happening three days too late?

 You’ve finalized your run of show, briefed the AV team, and put finishing touches on the swag bags.
-But when you refresh the registration dashboard… 42% of anticipated attendees still haven’t signed up, and it’s one of the most frustrating event registration trends we’re seeing in 2024.
+But when you refresh the registration dashboard… 42% of anticipated attendees still haven’t signed up, and it’s one of the most frustrating event registration trends we’re seeing since the past couple of years.

 Sound familiar?